The human body needs micronutrients at all stages of life. As we age, however, some of these needs become more pressing.

 - Micronutrient dose and form.
 Too much (or too little) of any micronutrient can be problematic.
 The form of certain nutrients (like B12) matters too!
 The multivitamins in the next section all pass the smell test here.

 - Ingredients.
-Look for products free of artificial colors, fillers, and other junk.
+Look for products free of artificial colors, fillers, and other unnecessary ingredients such as added sugar, or artificial flavors.

 Okay, let’s talk about specific vitamins for women over 50 now.